RodrigoMattosoSilveira/ContasCorrentes/README.md

 During an `associate's stay`, the business records their `earnings` and `expenses` in their `current accounts`.
 When an associate wishes to incur an expense, the `responsible mercantile person` checks the member’s current account to ensure that they have sufficient `available credit` or `earning potential`  to do so.
 This ensures a smooth closing of the member's current account at the end of their `stay`.

 The business supports the folling kidns of expenses:
-- **`mercantile`** - The `associate` can use the same `currency account` to `purchase many items` in a `single mercantile transaction`;
+- **`mercantile`** - The `associate` can use the same `currency account` to `purchase many items` in a `single mercantile transaction` the application ensures the associate has the required credit, the `mercantile associate` delivers the purchased goods;
-- **`PIX`** - This is a mechanism for an `associate` to `remit monetary currency` to a named bank; the `default bank` is on their associate record;
+- **`PIX`** - This is a mechanism for an `associate` to `remit monetary currency` to a named bank; the `default bank` is on their associate record; the application ensures the associate has the required credit, the `mercantile manager` assists with the remitance; perhaps the system can accomplish this automatically;
 - **`flight`** - The business charges the associate for the flights to and from its operating installations.
 The business charges the `to flight` on the first day of their `stay`.
-The business charges the `from flight` on the last day of their `stay`.
+The business charges the `from flight` on the last day of their `stay`; the `personnel manager` performs both operations;
 - **`timeoff`** - The `schedule planner` charges the commissioned associate for the wages of the non-commussioned associate that replaced them;
-- **`exchange`** - The business enables `associates` with `multiple currency accounts`, to exchange `from` the `non-monetary to monetary acconts`, as long as their `non-moneraty accont` has sufficient credit.
+- **`exchange`** - The business enables `associates` with `multiple currency accounts`, to exchange `from` the `non-monetary to monetary acconts`, as long as their `non-moneraty accont` has sufficient credit; the application ensures the associate has the required credit, the `mercantile manager` assists with the operation;
 - **` close stay`** - The `personnel manager` summarizes the `credits` or `debits` of all the `associate's account`, and determines  and who has to pay who to close the each account.
 Again, at the `close stay` time, the associate will sign a document expressing their consent with the results of their stay.

 In all cases, associates with `accounts in multiple currencies` will have the option to choose the currency they wish to pay for their expense, as long as the account has enough credit to cover the expenses.
 In all cases the associate will have an electronic or paper copy describing the transaction.

+### Cronograms
+The work planning feature assigns associates to their daily functions, records the work they performed, and documents their earnings as a result of this work in their current accounts.
+It guides the associates to perform the necessary work so that they earn their credits in their current accounts.
+It consists of the following steps: 1.
+Model, 2.
+Plan, 3.
+Inform, 4.
+Account

+#### Model
+The first step is to includes only associates with `active stays` (the responsible member updates a member's stay to Inactive at the time of closing their current account).

+The `schedule planner` uses the `active stay` records to plan the daily work periods; the default is a `daily` and a `nighlty` periods.
+The `schedule planner` uses the `most recent published work plan` for the period they are planning to simplify their task; they can add or remove associates from the work plan, as well as change the locations and tasks of associates.

+#### Plan
+The `schedule planner` refines the plan to account for associates who took timeoff or licenses, or any other operation requirement for the period they are planning.

+#### Inform
+The `schedule planner` informs the associates of their next period assignments.

+#### Account
+The `schedule planner` refines the record of the work performed for the period and triggers the addition of the associates' `earnings transactions`.

 # System Design
 I'll describe the software design for `V2`.

 ## Good Numbers Make Good Friends
 With `V1`, my client wanted to update its process for recording the income and expenses, `current accounts`, transactions of its associates to ensure a simple and reliable experience in settling their current accounts upon their departure.
-Furthermore, `V1` also aimed to improve the quality and transparency of MC associates' expenses transactions at its canteen.
+Furthermore, `V1` also aimed to improve the quality and transparency of associates' expenses at the canteen.

 ## Faster, Better, More Elegant and Reliable
-V2 goal is to provide the same services using a faster, more reliable, elegant, and secure platform.
+V2 goal is to provide a superset of services using a faster, more reliable, elegant, and secure platform.

 I'll build a multi user solution that can be deployed on the cloud or a local server.